 What matters most is that we choose to stop sabotaging our own happiness.

-And the best way I know to do that is to take personal responsibility for everything happening to you.
+The best way to do that is to take personal responsibility for everything happening to you as an adult.
+Everything.

 Martyring is an unconscious way to control others by reflexively ramping up your suffering for dramatic effect.